IY314/Rune-OS/app_dev.md

-# Rune OS 3 Documentation
+# Building an App
 WIP
-(for now just look at `changelog.md`)

-## App Development
-### Building an App
 Your app must be in the `installation` package/folder.
-If you put it in `apps`, it will very likely be deleted and your app will be gone.
+If you put it in `public`, it will very likely be deleted and your app will be gone.

 Apps are Python packages (the format is explained below).